Julien Benneteau: Professional career

 At the 2006 French Open, Benneteau reached the quarterfinals by defeating Janko Tipsarević, Australian Open finalist Marcos Baghdatis, Radek Štěpánek, and Alberto Martín.
 There, he was defeated in straight sets by fourth-seeded Ivan Ljubičić of Croatia.

 The Frenchman finished the 2008 season in the top 50 for the second time in three years.
 During the season, he reached two ATP finals, at Casablanca, where he lost to fellow countryman Gilles Simon, and in his final tournament of the season at Lyon, where he lost to Robin Söderling.

-In May 2009, he entered the Interwetten Austrian Open in Kitzbühel as a lucky loser and reached his third career final, falling to Spain's Guillermo García-López.
+In May 2009, he entered the Interwetten Austrian Open in Kitzbühel as a lucky loser and reached his third career final, falling to Spain's Guillermo García López.

 In the quarterfinals of the 2009 Western & Southern Financial Group Masters, he played a remarkable 53-shot rally with the then world no. 2 Andy Murray in the second set of a three-set loss.
 He lost the rally when he smashed a lob that grazed the net and went wide.

 His best career victory was undoubtedly achieved on 11 November 2009 at the 2009 Paris Masters, when he scored a huge upset over world no. 1 Roger Federer in the second round in front of his home crowd.

 He reached the third round of the 2012 French Open, losing to world no. 8 Janko Tipsarević.

 In the third round of Wimbledon 2012, Benneteau led Federer by two sets before eventually being defeated in five sets.
 In the 2012 Olympics in London, he captured the bronze medal in doubles with Richard Gasquet.

 At the 2013 ABN AMRO Open in Rotterdam, Benneteau again beat top seed and defending champion Federer in the quarterfinals.
 He beat compatriot Gilles Simon in the semifinals, but was not able to overcome Juan Martín del Potro in the final, disappointingly failing yet again to clinch a title.
-During the clay season, he beat Nicolás Almagro at the Rome Masters, but lost to Benoit Paire in the second round.
+During the clay season, he beat Nicolás Almagro at the Rome Masters, but lost to Benoît Paire in the second round.
 At Roland Garros he was 30th seed, he lost in the third round to Roger Federer.

 At the Eastbourne grass tournament, the Frenchman beat Kevin Anderson in the first round, but lost to Bernard Tomic in the second round.
 At Wimbledon, he lost to Fernando Verdasco in the second round.
 Benneteau was defeated by Andy Murray in the third round of the Cincinnati Masters.
 At the US Open, he defeated Jérémy Chardy in the second round, but lost to Tomáš Berdych in the third round.